-[It is recommended that someone suffering from incontinence perform wudu' for every prayer and for his wudu' to be done directly before the prayer.
-This judgement is not specific to incontinence of urine, but is general and applies to every form of incontinence, be it urine, wind, or maniy.
-When they emerge from the body constantly (or more than 50% of the time), they do not break wudu'.
-If, however, the one suffering from this condition is able to get medical treatment or stop his condition by marriage, then they are considered to break wudu'.
-That which emerges during the period of treatment does not break wudu'.]

-2.2h.
-Loss of Consciousness: Deep Sleep

-You have to do wudu' after loss of consciousness caused by either deep sleep,

-[Loss of consciousness is one of the reasons which results in ritual impurity and obliges wudu' when one comes to again.
-When it departs completely, as is the case with deep sleep or fainting, and then is restored to him, wudu' is made obligatory.
-A deep sleep, long or short, breaks wudu' absolutely.
-A deep sleep is that in which the sleeper is not aware of what he or someone else does.
-This is opposed to a light sleep in which a person is aware of the slightest thing.
-This type of sleep, be it long or short, does not break wudu', based on what is reported in Muslim, "The Companions of the Messenger of Allah, may Allah bless him and grant him peace, used to sleep and then pray without doing wudu'."
-Nonetheless, it is recommended to do wudu' after a long light sleep.]
+It is recommended for someone with incontinence to do wudu' for every prayer and for his wudu' to be directly before the prayer.
+There is no special judgment for incontinence of urine.
+It is a general judgment for everyone with some form of incontinence, be it urine, wind, or maniyy.
+All are the same in that they do not break wudu' by what emerges from them and are constant, even if it is only half the time when he is unable to remove it by medical treatment or marriage.
+If someone is able to stop it, then it breaks his wudu', he is excused for the period of treatment in that it does not break it.
+2.2h Loss of Consciousness: deep sleep You have to do wudu' after loss of consciousness caused by deep sleep, Loss of consciousness is one of the reasons which lead to ritual impurity and obliges wudu' after it passes.
+The loss of intellect is when it is completely absent.
+When it departs completely, as in sleep or fainting, and then is restored to him, the judgment is that wudu' is obligatory.
+A deep sleep, whether long or short, breaks wudu' absolutely.
+A deep sleep that in which the sleeper is not aware of what he or someone else does.
+What is understood from the word "deep" is that the dozing in which the person is aware of the slightest thing definitely does not break wudu', be that short or long based on what is in Sahih Muslim, "The Companions of the Holy Prophet (alaihi salat wa salam) used to sleep and then pray without doing wudu'."
+Nonetheless, it is recommended to do wudu' after a long light sleep.
+2.2i Fainting Imam Malik (rahmatullahi alaihi) said that someone who faints has to do wudu'.
+Fainting is an illness in the head.
+2.2j Drunkenness or intoxication The one who loses his senses through drunkenness must do wudu'.
+It makes no difference whether he becomes intoxicated by something lawful or unlawful, as when he drinks milk thinking that it is not intoxicating and it intoxicates him.
+2.2k Insanity or a bout of madness.

-2.2i.
-Fainting

-or fainting,

-[Malik said that someone who faints has to do wudu'.]

-2.2j.
-Drunkenness

-or intoxication

-[The one who loses his senses through drunkenness must do wudu'.
-It makes no difference whether he becomes intoxicated by something unlawful or lawful, as when he drinks milk thinking that it is not intoxicating and it intoxicates him.]

-2.2k.
-Insanity

-or a bout of madness.